nikola-susa/pigeon-box/README.md

 ## How it works

-1. Slack user creates a thread via the bot command or an interaction.
-They're encouraged to set expiration time for the thread and the messages.
+1. Slack user creates a thread via the bot command.
-2. Bot creates a message inviting the other user(s) to the thread.
+2. Bot creates a message inviting the other slack group user(s) to the thread.
-3. They're able to request a one time token to access the thread.
+3. Users are able to request a one time link to access the thread.
-4. Once they click the link, they're authenticated to that thread only and can chat and share files with the other team members in that Slack group.
+4. After authenticating, they're able to share messages and files securely.

-Messages are stored on your server and are deleted after the expiration time.
+Messages are stored on your server and are deleted after the set expiration time.
 They're encrypted using thread specific keys and are never visible to Slack.

 <details>
   <summary>User flow visualized</summary>